steccas/stecCA/README.md

 Of course remember to add your CA to your OSes and browsers.

 The interface is really easy, but please refer to [Lemur documentation](https://lemur.readthedocs.io/en/latest/) for better instructions.

+If you need to reboot your server it is not a problem, docker-compose should bring services up again and thanks to data persistence everything will be there.

+This means that if you backup your CFSSL data and Docker volumes you can really easily migrate to another machine.

 <!-- CONTRIBUTING -->
 ## Contributing